djradon/public-notes/t.km.digital-gardening.md

 ## Build a model

-- > Instead of building an argument about the issue this attempts to build a model of the issue that can generate new understandings. [[ar.the-garden-and-the-stream-a-technopastoral]]
+- > Instead of building an argument about the issue this attempts to build a model of the issue that can generate new understandings. [[ar.hapgood.the-garden-and-the-stream-a-technopastoral]]

 ## [[p.contributedTo]]